m0liveira/m0liveira/README.md

 ## 🧍 I'm a Student, Web Developer and Web Designer!!

-- 🔭 I'm currently working on a weather extension: [Weather Extension Repo][weatherExt]!
+- 🔭 I'm currently working on a API to power my new side project called Cultured: [Working repository][repository]!

 - 🌱 I’m currently learning everything 🤣

 - 💬 Ask me about anything.
 I will try to help you as much as I can.

-- 🥅 2022 Goals: Work more on side projects
+- 🥅 2023 Goals: Work more on side projects

 - ⚡ Fun fact: I love to make music and play videogames